wdawson/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 If you'd like to use the Widget to log users into your own application instead of Okta, you will have to set-up a custom Authorization Server in Okta.

-After that, you will need to decide whether the use the Implicit or the Code flow.
+After that, you will need to decide whether to use the Implicit or the Code flow.
 We recommend the Implicit flow for Single-Page Applications (SPAs) and the Authorization Code flow for server-side applications.

 ##### Implicit Flow